 Step 3: Navigate to the Natterbox Call Center Configuration page and edit the profile for the agents using Omni-Channel.

-You will see the following two Omni-Channel settings:
+You will see the following two Omni-Channel settings.

-Save the Natterbox Call Center Config Profile.
+Step 6: Save the Natterbox Call Center Config Profile (at the top or bottom).

-Note: users actively using the CTI will need to reload their Call Center settings from the CTI (Settings section), or they will be automatically updated after they perform a fresh login into Salesforce:
+Note: users actively using the CTI will need to reload their Call Center settings from the CTI (Settings section), or they will be automatically updated after they perform a fresh login into Salesforce.